Guide walkthrough

 Key terms for this guide

-These glossary pages cover the ideas and platform language most closely tied to this workflow.
+These glossary pages cover the ideas and platform language most likely to matter as you work through this guide.

 Session references keep traders oriented